sergiodeveloper/reservoir-optimization/README.md

 The file is saved in `sample_original_dataset.csv`

+If you want to use your own dataset, save it as `sample_original_dataset.csv` with the same columns.

 ---

 ## `01_simplify_dataset.py`

 Simplifies the dataset with zeroes and saves it in `simplified_dataset.csv`

+---

+## `01.2_adjust_rules_repeatedly.py`

+Adjusts the rules repeatedly for each well and saves the evolution of the rules in the file `01.2_output_adjust_rules_repeatedly.png`.
+Used to generate rules for the simulator to validate the performance of the target rules.

 ---